Maniii97/Maniii97/README.md

 - 👋 Hi, I’m Mani Shankar Jha @Maniii97
 - 👀 I’m interested in coding,philosophy,psychology,economics and many more.
-- 🌱 I’m currently learning javascript and python.
+- 🌱 I’m currently a first year student at KIIT university (CSE), learning javascript and python.
 - 💞️ I’m looking to collaborate on learning toghether in public.
 - 📫 How to reach me.. linkedin profile- www.linkedin.com/in/mani-shankar-jha, instagram-@mani1893_